“It was when I found out I could make mistakes that I knew I was on to something.”

 With smart practice, rising musicians can acquire those same high-level skills.

-The Musician’s Way delineates far-reaching methods to acquire practice. performance, and error-handling skills.
-Want additional help to advance your musicianship and career?
-Contact me for coaching via Skype.
+The Musician’s Way delineates far-reaching methods to acquire practice, performance, and error-handling skills.

 © 2018 Gerald Klickstein